NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     (:numref:`heights_from_dem`).

 num-matches-from-disparity (*integer*) (default = 0)
     Create a match file with roughly this many points uniformly sampled from the stereo disparity.
 The matches are between original images (that is, before any alignment or map-projection).
-See also ``num-matches-from-disp-triplets``.
+These can be used in bundle adjustment See also ``num-matches-from-disp-triplets``.

 compute-point-cloud-center-only
     Only compute the center of triangulated point cloud and exit.
 Hence,